peterjinchristiansen/11-Note-Taker/README.md

 ## Installation

-To install your dependencies, you will be using the following command:
+IF you are running this on localhost as opposed to heroku, to install your dependencies you will be using the following command:

     npm install